geoffeolson/LaTeX/WorkFlow.md

+Apply the workflow below to the uploaded file and output the result to a code block:

 # Latex Conversion Workflow for Markdown Files
 This describes a workflow for converting the LaTeX in a Markdown file (.md) from the format used by ChatGPT to a format that will render in GitHub.
 Open the Markdown file, perform the tasks below on the document, and close the document.

 ### Task 1: Inline LaTeX Delimiters

-Perform the following tasks on the text in the most recent code block, and place the result in a new code block:
 **Detect Inline LaTeX:**
 - Identify LaTeX expressions intended to be inline (on a line with surrounding text).
 - If the inline math is not wrapped in **single dollar signs (`$...$`)**, replace the incorrect delimiters (e.g., `\(` and `\)`, or others) with `$`.